vmask25/Vision-Language_AML/README.md

 # AML 2022/2023 Project - Vision and Language
-Official repository for the "Vision and Language" project - Advanced Machine Learning 2022/2023 @ PoliTo
+Copy repository for the "Vision and Language" project - Advanced Machine Learning 2022/2023 @ PoliTo

 ## Getting Started
 Make sure to have a CUDA capable device, supporting at least CUDA 11.1, installed and correctly configured on your system.